ruzickap/k8s-harbor/docs/README.md

 ## Objectives

-* Download and install Harbor to your cluster
+* Download and install Harbor to your Kubernetes cluster

 ## Lab Architecture